 Most sweet things in nature come with loads of fiber, vitamins, water, antioxidants and phytonutrients.
 The water creates a satiating effect so you feel full.
 Fiber slows absorption which creates less of a sugar spike in the blood, and vitamins, antioxidants and phytonutrients prevent and repair oxidative damage (a natural byproduct of metabolism) at the cellular level.

 Just try eating sugar right off a sugar cane and you'll see that it's so hard and fibrous that you won't be able to get your sugar fix.

 TOP OF PAGE

 The notion that caveman died very young is one of those myths carried around without anybody that use this argument having any data on it.
 It’s just part of the general zeitgeist and almost nobody questions it, a bit like the notion that saturated fats will clog your arteries.

 In fact, people of the Paleolithic Era lived much longer than most people think.

 In the Paleolithic, the median life expectancy is skewed because so many children died at birth or shortly thereafter.
 If you have a look at this article from Wikipedia, you'll learn that if somebody made it to 15 years old, his life expectancy would jump to 39 years old.
-Then, if you make it to 39, chances where good you would make it until 54 years old.
+Then, if you make it to 39, chances were good you would make it until 54 years old.

 Only in the last century have we started to have a much longer life expectancy.
 We also saw a major decrease in life expectancy right around when agriculture was adopted massively.
-At some point, people where expected to live no more then 18 years.
+At some point, people were expected to live no more then 18 years.
 Along with agriculture came along a lot of diseases, wars, famines and inequalities.